sachinmukherjee/Data-Structure-and-Algorithms-Tutorials/Sorting_part_1.md

     }

-It selects an element and compare it with other element in increasing index order and make swapping according to that.
+It selects an element and compare it with other element in increasing index order and make swapping according to that.<br>
 <i>Time Complexity</i> : <b>O(n*n)</b><br>